harryho/blog-hugo/content/_index.md

 +++

 >  This article had been posted on my old WordPress blog for ages.
 I moved it here, because the old one has been shut down.
 I was tired to manage the WordPress.
-To manage blog site is not a piece of work, but sharing these tricks and techies online is good for myself and people to solve the problem, which has been solved before.
+To manage a blog site is not a piece of work, but sharing these tricks and techies online is quite helpful for myself and others to solve similar problems, which has been solved before.
 After I try hugo, it make me feel fun to blog again.
-So I created a blog site on Github Pages, and I wrote a blog: [Create a blog on GitHub Pages](https://harryho.github.io/blog/create-a-blog-on-github-pages) to show you how I did it on my Windows machine.
-You can follow the instruction and give a go.
+So I created a blog site on Github Pages, and I posted a blog - [Create a blog on GitHub Pages](https://harryho.github.io/blog/create-a-blog-on-github-pages) to show you how I did it on my Windows machine.
+You can follow the instruction and give a go on your own.

 > I leave the `Hello World` article on home page to make my blog not too boring.
-Many posts are just technical stuff, tricks, solutions, so I want the home page a bit fun.
+In theory, most posts here are just technical stuff, tricks, solutions, so I want the home page a bit fun at least.

 ```
 Dutch : "Hello wereld",